From Our Video Series

 In addition, I counsel tobacco wholesalers and distributors on issues specific to Master Settlement Agreement compliance.
 I have handled litigation relating to MSA compliance in the states of Missouri, Nebraska, North Carolina, Michigan, West Virginia, Tennessee, and Kentucky.
 Also, my legal practice affords me with the privilege of representing a number of entertainers and Division One basketball coaches in the course of contract and endorsement negotiations.

 At the McBrayer law firm, we care about the communities where we live and work.
 We strive to give back through community leadership and through sponsorship and support of many community causes.
 We care about our clients and their success, demonstrated by our ongoing efforts to cultivate relationships with government officials, community leaders, and the business community to provide clients with access to key decision-makers.
 I am proud to be extremely active in civic affairs at the state and local level, especially those involving the conservation of our natural resources and the protection and personal development of Kentucky's children.
-Currently, my passion is serving as President of the Kentucky Fish and Wildlife Foundation, and I am past Chairman of the Board of the High Street YMCA.
-As a father, I immensely enjoy coaching my sons’ baseball teams and serving as President of the Eastern Little League.
-I am also an avid outdoorsman and enjoy snow skiing, hunting, and fishing with my sons when time allows.
+I am past Chairman of the Board of the High Street YMCA.
+As a father of three boys, I immensely enjoy coaching Little League baseball and serving as President of Eastern Little League.
+I also currently serve as President of the Kentucky Fish and Wildlife Foundation, an organization that supports conservation and youth education efforts throughout Kentucky.
+I am an avid outdoorsman and enjoy cycling, snow skiing, hunting, and fishing with my family when time allows.

 News & Insights